anuchandy/azmcp-remote-dev-deploy/README.md

 The `azd up` command will:

-1. Compile the Azure MCP Server for Linux x64, and build a Docker container image
+1. Compile the Azure MCP Server for Linux x64 musl, and build a Docker container image

 2. **Provision Infra**:
    - Azure Container Registry (ACR)